piukhq/ios-bink-payments/Sources/BinkPayments/BinkPayments.docc/GettingStarted.md

 The Bink Payments SDK provides the functionality to scan and/or manually add payment cards as well as adding loyalty cards.
 The SDK provides a manager ``BinkPaymentsManager`` where you can configure the SDK and pass the necessary parameters for proper initialisation.

-The first step would be to call the method ``BinkPaymentsManager/configure(environmentKey:configuration:email:isDebug:)`` on your app initialization:
+The first step would be to call the method ``BinkPaymentsManager/configure(environmentKey:configuration:email:isDebug:)`` on your app initialisation:
 ```swift
 BinkPaymentsManager.shared.configure(
 environmentKey: "unique env key",